 - Eye drops.
 These medications reduce eye pressure, and you can use them at home.

 - Pupil constrictors.
-These medications keep your eye closed tight so structures won't rub together.
+These medications keep your eye closed tight so structures will not rub together.

 - Laser surgery.
-Your doctor uses precise tools to help the eye drain effectively so pigment won't build up.
-Your doctor can also use lasers to amend the shape of the iris so it won't rub on surrounding structures.
+Your doctor uses precise tools to help the eye drain effectively so pigment will not build up.
+Your doctor can also use lasers to amend the shape of the iris so it will not rub on surrounding structures.

-It's critical to get care for pigmentary glaucoma, as the vision loss you experience won't ever come back.
+It’s critical to get care for pigmentary glaucoma, as the vision loss you experience will not ever come back.
 But time could help to improve the disease.